douglasgscofield/bioinfo/scripts/README.md

     --header                match entire contents of the FASTA header --reverse               output FASTA sequences that *do not match* any of names given.
+    --quit-on-seen          quit once all sequences in the names file are seen

     -?, --help              help message